Remote Start FAQ's

 Vehicle electronics systems and wiring have become a lot more complex in the last few years.
 Installing a remote starter today involves programming modules to the specific software and features of your vehicle, and wiring them into various systems in your vehicle.
 Our clients have found that when trusting their vehicle to someone, choosing a trained, experienced technician who is up to date on vehicle systems, installation methods, has full access to factory level vehicle wiring information as well as direct access to the manufacturers for any technical support is best.
 Why would you want to trust the 2nd most expensive purchase most of us make – our vehicles – to anyone else.
 The added benefit of choosing a facility like ours is that should your remote start system not work, you simply return to us and have it fixed, no waiting for your friend (or his friend) to have time to check it out.

-#6 Can you install a Remote Starter in a car with a
+#6 Can you install a Remote Starter

 in a car with PTS or Push To Start Button?